ess-uofc/ess-site/content/english/about/members/Diversity Commissioner.md

 ---
-name: Fatima Zafar
+name: Savaarna Mitra
 memberType: commissioner
 position: Diversity Commissioner
 # pronouns: She/They
 email: diversity@essucalgary.com
-image: /images/about/council-members/2025-2026/Diversity Commissioner.jpg
+image: /images/about/council-members/2026-2027/Diversity Commissioner.png
 ---

-**Year & Major:** 2nd Year - Electrical
+**Year & Major:** 3rd Year Electrical

+**Current song on repeat** Root of all evil by Daniel Caesar

+**A life goal of mine is...**
+To learn how to integrate

-**I get way too excited about...** new movies and music releases
+**I get way too excited about...** Watching movies at the theatres

-**This year, I really want to...** do more outside of my comfort zone

-**My cry-in-the-car song is...** i was all over her by Salvia Palth